New York attorney general seeks Trump’s deposition as part of civil fraud investigation

 If Trump refuses to appear for the deposition, James and her office could take him to court and try to force him to comply.

-Last year, James’s investigators subpoenaed the former president’s son Eric — a longtime executive at the Trump Organization — seeking to depose him as part of the same investigation.
-Eric Trump initially refused to comply, with his lawyers citing “those rights afforded to every individual under the Constitution,” according to a legal filing from James’ office.
+Last year, James’s investigators subpoenaed the former president’s son, Eric Trump — a longtime executive at the Trump Organization — seeking to depose him as part of the same investigation.
+Eric Trump initially refused to comply, with his lawyers citing “those rights afforded to every individual under the Constitution,” according to a legal filing from James’s office.

-He later agreed to comply and was questioned last October.
+He later agreed to comply and was questioned in October 2020.

 Before taking office, Trump sat for numerous depositions as part of civil litigation, at times forced to acknowledged facts that he had previously denied.